Superintendent Payment Disclosure

 Requirements for Reporting Severance Payments

 If a district makes a payment to a superintendent who is departing early, the district must file a Superintendent Payment Disclosure Form with the Texas Education Agency (TEA).
 However, the district does not have to file the form for a payment already earned and payable under the terms of a terminated employment contract, such as a payment for accrued vacation.

 The form must be filed not later than the 60th day after the earlier of the following events:

 - The district executes the agreement to make the payment or

 - The district makes any payment under such an agreement.

 The interim superintendent, new superintendent, or school board president is responsible for timely filing of the Superintendent Payment Disclosure Form.
 The district must file the form regardless of whether the district considers a payment to be a severance payment as that term is defined in 19 TAC 105.1021(a).

-The form is found at the following link:
+The form which includes the filing information is found at the following link:

 Procedure for Reducing FSP Funding